master2405/Skinrave.gg-XP-Calculator/README.md

 ## 🛠️ Usage

-Explore the features of the SkinRave Extension and customize your experience.
-If you have any questions or need assistance, feel free to check the [FAQ](#) or open an issue on this repository.
+Explore the features of the SkinRave XP Calculator Extension.

-## 🤝 Contributing
+## 🤝 Discord

-Contributions are welcome!
-If you'd like to contribute to the SkinRave Extension, please fork the repository and create a pull request.
+If you have any questions or need assistance, feel free to join our discord [Discord](https://discord.gg/rwNa5hwqRe) or open an issue on this repository.

 ## 📄 License